 But, savvy investors know, wealth is made when stocks are at rock bottom prices.
 Does the saying buy low, sell high ring a bell?
 It appears we’ve plugged the leak, for now.

-Considering the global economy still runs on crude oil and prices are rising, it’s time to look at some oil stocks to buy 2020.
+Considering the global economy still runs on crude oil and prices are rising, it’s time to look at some oil stocks to buy in 2022.
 Two of our top oil stocks poised to shine in this rebound are Enbridge (NYSE: ENB) and EOG Resources (NYSE: EOG)

 Enbridge – This Canadian Company Is Doing Something Right